michiproep/ioBroker.kiwi/README.md

 # ioBroker.kiwi

 **ATTENTION!
 Early alpha**

+- limited functionality
-Expect things to break.
+- Expect things to break.

+## Connecting

 The following settings can be used to test this adapter in VSCode or Claude Desktop.

-## Connecting

 ```json
 {